2023 Best Special Education Bachelor's Degree Schools in the New England Region

 Full Special Education at Granite State College Report

-Southern Connecticut State University came in at #6 in this year’s edition of the Best Special Education Bachelor’s Degree Schools in the New England Region ranking.
+With a ranking of #6, Southern Connecticut State University did quite well on this year’s best schools for special education students working on their bachelor’s degree.
 SCSU is a medium-sized public school located in the midsize city of New Haven.

 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $174.